 Jump to content

 DevOps is a movement to bring about collaboration between the members of development and operations groups.
 DevOps is community driven, and it has brought together many expert practitioners across the globe to work on best practices designed to help deliver value to customers faster.
+Serena is committed to the DevOps movement and providing solutions to help enable DevOps success in your organization.
+Whether you are interested in Change and Release Management, or are looking for DevOps automation or a Continuous Deployment solution Serena has solutions that can help enable your DevOps success.

 Software development is constantly evolving and agile development methods have become increasingly popular.
 This is changing the way software is delivered.
 Gone are the days when a product has a couple of releases per year at most.
 And, this agile, iterative development can quickly overwhelm existing processes that support software development.